Fada cola

 Fada Cola is a locally distributed cola soft drink produced in Marseille.
 The name fada is the Marseille version of the French word "fou", meaning "mad".

-The catchphrase of the company is: Qui ne boit pas Fada ne vient pas de marseille! meaning If you don't drink Fada you're not from Marseille.
-It is thus playing on the local factor, which is a very good selling point since every Marseillais is extremely proud of his hometown, and as a result, currently, the company is selling 1 Million units per week.
+Fada Cola's catchphrase is Qui ne boit pas Fada ne vient pas de marseille!; it translates into English as If you don't drink Fada you're not from Marseille.
+Thus, it plays on the local factor, which is a selling point since many Marseillais are proud of their hometown.
+As a result, the company is currently selling 1 million units per week.